edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

   <figcaption>Original artwork copyright &copy;Liesbet Zikkenheimer</figcaption>
 </figure>

-Introduction here ...
+In 2019, Dutch telecommunications company [KPN](https://en.wikipedia.org/wiki/KPN) announced its plans to phase out its subsidiary [XS4ALL](https://en.wikipedia.org/wiki/XS4ALL), which is one of the oldest internet service providers in the Netherlands.
+With this decision, thousands of homepages and personal web sites that are hosted under the XS4ALL domain are at risk of disappearing forever.
+The web archiving team of the National Library of the Netherlands (KB) has started an initiative to rescue a selection of these homepages, which includes some of the oldest born-digital publications of the Dutch web.
+This blog post describes an attempt to rescue and restore one of the oldest and most unique homepages from this collection: Liesbet's Virtual Home (Liesbet's Atelier), the personal web site of Dutch Internet pioneer Liesbet Zikkenheimer, which has a history that goes back to 1995.
+First I give some background information about XS4ALL, and the KB-led rescue initiative.
+Then I move on to the various (mostly technical) challenges involved in restoring Liesbet's Virtual Home.
+Finally, I address the challenges of capturing the restored site to an ingest-ready [WARC](https://en.wikipedia.org/wiki/Web_ARChive) file.

 <!-- more -->

 ## XS4ALL

 [XS4ALL](https://en.wikipedia.org/wiki/XS4ALL) is one of the oldest internet service providers in the Netherlands, and even one of the oldest providers in the whole world.
 The company was founded in 1993, and has its roots in the Dutch hacker scene.
 Since its inception, many pioneers of the Dutch internet hosted their homepages under the XS4ALL web domain.
 Some of these homepages have been online for more than 25 years, and as such they rank among the oldest born-digital publications of the Dutch web.
 In 2019, parent company KPN (which bought XS4ALL in 1998) announced their intention to phase out the XS4ALL brand.
 Eventually, all of the company's services will continue under the KPN brand.
-This poses an acute threat to much of the (often unique) digital heritage that is hosted on the XS4ALL domain, as in the past a similar situation with provider [Euronet](https://nl.wikipedia.org/wiki/EuroNet) resulted in [the loss of thousands of early Dutch homepages](https://www.tandfonline.com/doi/full/10.1080/24701475.2019.1603951).
+This poses an acute threat to much of the (often unique) digital heritage that is hosted under the XS4ALL domain, as in the past a similar situation with provider [Euronet](https://nl.wikipedia.org/wiki/EuroNet) resulted in [the loss of thousands of early Dutch homepages](https://www.tandfonline.com/doi/full/10.1080/24701475.2019.1603951).

 ## Rescuing the XS4ALL homepages